 Office-related costs and other staff are provided by the Thomson Reuters Group for which no charge is made, and Thomson Reuters Group also bears the costs of part of the Senior Management Team's remuneration.
-The total of such gifts amounted to £2,185K (2020: £1,676K).
+The total of such gifts amounted to \pounds 2,185K (2020: \pounds 1,676K).

-The Foundation entered into a rolling annual agreement with Thomson Reuters (Professional) UK Limited (a wholly-owned subsidiary of the Thomson Reuters Group) in 2018 to provide a core donation of £4,500K to the Foundation, superseding the previous agreements held.
-In November 2019, a £150K increase to the core donation from 2020 onwards, to £4,650K, was approved by Thomson Reuters (Professional) UK Limited.
+The Foundation entered into a rolling annual agreement with Thomson Reuters (Professional) UK Limited (a wholly-owned subsidiary of the Thomson Reuters Group) in 2018 to provide a core donation of \pounds 4,500K to the Foundation, superseding the previous agreements held.
+In November 2019, a \pounds 150K increase to the core donation from 2020 onwards, to \pounds 4,650K, was approved by Thomson Reuters (Professional) UK Limited.

-If the Foundation, as a direct result of Thomson Reuters (Professional) UK Limited no longer funding it, becomes unable to pay its debts, Thomson Reuters (Professional) UK Limited guarantees to meet the liabilities of the Foundation in respect of money due to the University of Oxford for the Reuters Institute for the Study of Journalism and the cost of Foundation staff redundancies up to a maximum cumulative amount of $\pounds 4,650$ K. Geert Linnebank is a member of the Reuters Institute for the Study of Journalism steering committee.
+If the Foundation, as a direct result of Thomson Reuters (Professional) UK Limited no longer funding it, becomes unable to pay its debts, Thomson Reuters (Professional) UK Limited guarantees to meet the liabilities of the Foundation in respect of money due to the University of Oxford for the Reuters Institute for the Study of Journalism and the cost of Foundation staff redundancies up to a maximum cumulative amount of \pounds 4,650K.
+Geert Linnebank is a member of the Reuters Institute for the Study of Journalism and the reuters Institute for the Study of Journalism steering committee.